 Through the TIR Program, labs and industry alike receive greater insight into the needs and capabilities of their partners.
 Additionally, each TIR pair develops an approach that streamlines the company’s ability to form partnerships with the other national laboratories, making lab facilities, expertise, and instrumentation that much easier to access.

 DOE is currently accepting applications for the third cohort of the TIR Program.
 All DOE national laboratories are eligible to apply for funding.
 DOE anticipates awarding five laboratories with up to $350,000 in funding per selectee.
-Applications will be reviewed on a rolling basis until funds expire, with a final deadline of May 20, 2019.
+Applications will be reviewed on a rolling basis until funds expire.
 Download the Laboratory Call for Proposals here:

 Interested industry partners are encouraged to contact Eli Levine at Eli.Levine@EE.Doe.Gov with questions and to help connect with a national laboratory with whom to partner and apply for this opportunity.